Stefan Raab: Personal life

-Raab lives in a suburb of Cologne and has two daughters (born 2004 and 2006) with his girlfriend Nike.
+Raab lives in a suburb of Cologne, Hahnwald, next to German Painter Gerhard Richter, and has two daughters (born 2004 and 2006) with his girlfriend Nike.
 Other than this, very little is known about Raab, who deliberately hides his private life from the media.

 Controversies

 Raab has been the subject of lawsuits throughout his career, some of which have gained public attention.
 The two most referenced cases are: